 npm install -g create-react-app

-You can also combine the steps 3 and 4 with a single command using npx (package runner tool that comes with npm 5.2+).
+We can combine the steps 2 and 3 with a single command using NPX(package runner tool that comes with NPM 5.2+).

 npx create-react-app awesome-project

-Here NPX will install react and creates a new app named awesome-project.
+Here NPX will temporarily install create-react-app and create a new react project named awesome-project.

-This opens up a new tab on your browser with the URL below.
+This will opens up the react application in a new tab of our browser with the below URL.